diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #TheTool detected a single issue on *deepdiff*,
 which was deemed _Vulnerable_ during manual labeling.
-This issue pointed to the `_get_nested_obj_and_force` function in `path.py`, which despite not allowing an attacker to control the value to pollute with, is susceptible to class pollution.
+This issue pointed to the `_get_nested_obj_and_force` function in `path.py`, which, despite not allowing an attacker to control the value to pollute with, is susceptible to class pollution.
 However, upon manual inspection, this function was also part of a greater exploit chain